 The Kingfish Pub

 There’s a special kind of magic going on at The Punchdown, the revitalized natural wine bar in Uptown.
 The magic is not only in the wine, much of which is made using wild yeast, conjured from the air and left to ferment with minimal intervention.
 There’s magic also in the excitement and energy of the place, which feels more like your best friend’s living room than a place that connoisseurs come to swirl and sniff 100 year old bottles of grape juice.
 It’s actually fun to chat and learn with owners D.C.
 Looney and Lisa Costa, who seem just as engaged with wine newbies as with those who come in knowing the definition of glou glou.
 And it certainly doesn’t hurt that glasses are generally affordable, especially when poured as part of the bar’s several tasting flights.
 These range from $9 for an “I’m a Broke Ass” selection of three “dealer’s choice” wines to $25 for three pours of local finds.
 Even in the flights, pours are generous.
 Our recommendation for a first visit is to dive headfirst into Georgian orange wines, a specialty of the house.
-The Punchdown is at 1737 Broadway (at 19th Street), Oakland.
-Connect with the bar on Facebook and Twitter.
+The Punchdown is at 1737 Broadway (at 19th), Oakland.

 Serious Belgian beer connoisseurs flock to The Trappist for good reason.
 The stocks an always interesting mix of Belgian imports, Belgian-style American beers and high-quality local brews, poured in proper glasses.
 Cozy up to the intimate front bar if you’re in the mood to chat, beer geek-style with your bartender.
 Or grab a table in the larger back bar or pleasant outdoor patio to drink with a group of friends.
 Plus, The Trappist’s extensive beer-friendly food menu will keep you sated as you sample your way through the beer list.
 The Trappist is at 460 Eighth St. (at Broadway), Oakland.
 Wheelchair accessible.
 Connect with the bar on Facebook and Twitter.